Moon asks U.S. to postpone joint drills

 “If North Korea stops its provocations leading up to the Pyeongchang Olympics, it will greatly help in holding a safe Olympics,” he told NBC, the main broadcaster of the upcoming winter sports event.
 “Also, it will help in creating a conducive atmosphere towards inter-Korean as well as U.S.-North Korean dialogue.”

-Korea will hold the 2018 Winter Olympics in Pyeongchang, a northeastern city in Gangwon near the inter-Korean border, from Feb.
+Korea will hold the 2018 Winter Olympics in Pyeongchang, a northeastern city near the inter-Korean border, from Feb.
 9 to Feb.
 25, followed by the Paralympic Games.

 Over the past months, Moon has been promoting the notion that the Olympics should be used as a lever to start dialogue with the Kim Jong-un regime.
 He invited the North to send athletes to the sporting event, although Pyongyang has yet to respond.